HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

   </figcaption>
 </figure>

-We do also see a fair amount of more "modern" frameworks, like React, Vue and Angular—paired with jQuery, like as a result of either migration or third-parties including one or the other.
+We do also see a fair amount of more "modern" frameworks like React, Vue, and Angular paired with jQuery, for example as a result of migration or inclusion by third-parties.

 <figure>
   <table>